GenAIPHBuilders-org/team-akasi.ai-2025/README.md

 ## 🗺️ AI Agent Evaluation & Quality Assurance:
-Rigorous evaluation is critical for healthcare AI,  we're implementing comprehensive testing methodologies to ensure both Agent 1 and Agent 2 are reliable, measurable, and continuously improving rather than relying on unpredictable "AI magic."
+Rigorous evaluation is critical for akasi.ai,  we're implementing comprehensive testing methodologies to ensure both Agent 1 and Agent 2 are reliable, measurable, and continuously improving rather than relying on unpredictable "AI magic."

 Our evaluation implementation includes conversation quality metrics (information extraction accuracy, completion rates, and boundary compliance), user intent analysis to optimize conversation flows for common scenarios, performance benchmarking with structured testing and defined SLAs, and iterative optimization through data-driven improvements based on real user interaction patterns and feedback loops.